the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 B:List
 ~~~~~~~

-*Note: If you are seeing more than these loggings, check whether your *src/index.js* file uses `<React.StrictMode>` as a wrapper for your App component.
-If it's the case, remove the strict mode and check your logging again.
-Explanation: In development mode, React's StrictMode renders a component twice to detect problems with your implementation in order to warn you about these.
-This StrictMode is automatically excluded for applications in production.
-However, if you don't want to be confused by the multiple renders, remove StrictMode from the *src/index.js* file.*
+*Again: If you are seeing more than these loggings, check whether your *src/main.jsx* file uses `<React.StrictMode>` as a wrapper for your App component.
+If it's the case, remove the Strict Mode and check your logging again.
+Explanation: In development mode, React's Strict Mode renders a component twice to detect problems with your implementation in order to warn you about these.
+This Strict Mode is automatically excluded for applications in production.
+However, if you don't want to be confused by the multiple renders, remove Strict Mode from the *src/main.jsx* file.*

 Since a side-effect triggers data fetching after the first render, only the App component renders, because the List component is replaced by a loading indicator in a conditional rendering.
 Once the data arrives, both components render again.